biffbaff64/Jetman/README.md

 ----------

     - Improve speed of showing HiScore page
-    - Bug when driving the Moon Lander, starts to disappear when moving.
     - Glitch when wrapping map boundary
     - Add ABXY button hints for player actions
     - Moon Rover needs to check for craters